 The stipulated time for completion of this procedure is 6 working days from the day the application is submitted.

-“Obtaining Occupancy Permit, Water Connection, and Registration of Title” (Procedure 4) has incorporated the procedures for “Receiving Inspection from Water Company”, “Obtaining Water Connection” and “Registration Of Title”.
+“Obtaining Occupancy Permit, Water Connection, and Registration of Title” (Procedure 4) has incorporated the procedures for “Receiving Inspection from Water Company”, “Obtaining Water Connection” and “Registration of Title”.

 The applicant shall complete the Self Checklist of Application for Post-Completion Documents (OSC4) and select “Receive Water Supply Inspection”.
 The Counter automatically forwards the application to Taipei Water Department for processing.